 Dal with freshly fried spices (known as ‘tarka’, or tempering) has to be one of the world’s greatest comfort foods.
 I love to eat dal and often cook up a big pot to keep in the fridge so that we can eat it over a couple of days.
 One day I might fry up mustard seeds, curry leaves and chilli as the tarka topping and serve it with rice, the next day my dal could be tempered with ginger and cumin fried up in ghee and served with chapatis.

 For much of the Indian subcontinent these combinations are a staple because pulses offer an incredibly economical source of protein.
 Pulses contain all but one of the essential amino acids required to make up protein and, rather miraculously, cereals such as wheat and rice contain the missing piece of the jigsaw.
 It’s not just the vegetarians of Asia who rely heavily upon the nutritional value of dried legumes but the meat eaters too, as beans and dal will often bulk out the more expensive animal protein, making it stretch further.

-During this UN FAO International Year of Pulses we are thinking about the issues of a growing world population and the stress it is placing upon our food resources.
+Now more than ever we are thinking about the issues of a growing world population and the stress it is placing upon our food resources.
 Pulses can begin to answer some of our concerns by providing cheap, accessible protein, not just to the developing world but to Europe too.
 Ideally we would all become flexitarians—a slightly irritating but rather useful term, for those of us who eat a primarily veggie diet with the odd bit of meat or fish thrown in.
 If we only consume really good quality, sustainably reared meat, and less of it, we will certainly be doing the planet a favour.